 Dr. Guzmán has published on a number of topics including shamanism, urbanism in Mesoamerica, and the political representation of authority in the art and architecture of Post-classic Mesoamerica.
 He has wide museum experience, consulting on the design and museography of the Museo Arqueológico at the Olmec site of La Venta, 1994-1997; from 1998-2000 was a member of the conceptual development team and curated ephemera, architectural drawings and mural selections for the Los Angeles County Museum of Art's exhibition Made In California: Art, Image and Identity, 1900-2000; and coordinated, developed and authored The Latino Museum in Los Angeles's Curriculum Guide, in 2003.

 He is currently completing a book manuscript entitled, Politics and the Fabrication of Authority; Artistic Diplomacy and Imaged Expressions of Plurality at the Mexica Templo Mayor, that explores the ways the Mexica used visual culture to gain their eminent authority and supremacy.

-Dr. Guzmán is currently serving as interim Faculty Affairs Advisor to the Dean at SMFA and served as chair of the Visual and Material Studies Department from 2017-2022 and served a two-year term in the Tufts Faculty Senate from 2017 to 2019.
+Dr. Guzmán is currently serving as Project Manager for the Strategic Plan and served as chair of the Visual and Material Studies Department from 2017-2022 and served a two-year term in the Tufts Faculty Senate from 2017 to 2019.